GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

 ### Add Genesys Cloud data action integrations

-Add two Genesys cloud data action integrations to call the Genesys Cloud public API for:
+Add two Genesys cloud data action integrations to call the Genesys Cloud public API to:
-* Updating the user's presence in Genesys Cloud.
+* Update the user's presence in Genesys Cloud
-* Getting the details of the conversation in Genesys Cloud.
+* Get the details of the conversation in Genesys Cloud

 To create a data action integration for updating user's presence in Genesys Cloud: